Angell-006/Ecommerce-Follow-Along/README.md

 - Pass the user email to the API to retrieve their orders.
 - Display all fetched orders in a structured format.
 - Add My Orders to the navigation for easy access.

+## Milestone 28: Cancel Order Feature
+### Learning Goals
+-  Add a Cancel Order button on the My Orders page.
+-  Create a backend endpoint to update order status.
+- Prevent users from canceling an already canceled order.

+### Steps to Implement
+- Add a Cancel Order button next to each active order.
+- Hide the button if the order is already canceled.